 Why developers switch

+WorkoutX is the ExerciseDB alternative built for production: a first-party REST API that delivers the same GIF-backed exercise catalog without routing through RapidAPI.
+If you are looking for an ExerciseDB alternative that gives you a direct billing relationship, predictable quotas, and richer data fields, this page covers exactly what changes and what stays the same.
 ExerciseDB helped popularize exercise-over-HTTP, and many tutorials still point to it.
 In production, teams often describe a few recurring frictions — not about the dataset itself, but about how it is delivered:

 - Extra hop through a marketplace.
 Requests pass through RapidAPI’s edge and policies.
 That is one more moving part between your app and the data.